-In accordance with requests received at our 2017 exhibition, this years theme was "Farming and Market Gardening".
+In accordance with requests received at our 2017 exhibition, the theme for 2018 was "Farming and Market Gardening".

 The exhibition was held in the Albaston Cemetery Chapel on Saturday 18th and Sunday 19th August.
 All the donations we received have gone towards our project to make the chapel a new home for the Archive.